AKhuZ-Code/DatasocDatathon2020/README.md

 • <b>Correlation bar chat.png:</b> Correlation between predictors and the response (future number of cases)

-• <b>Correlation heat map.png:</b> Correlation between all predictors used in the model
+• <b>Correlation heatmap.png:</b> Correlation between all predictors used in the model

 ## Motivation